Ryotaewamoto/math_study/README.md

 # Math Study

 This repository is outputs of my studying mathematics, whose style is LaTeX.
 The main content will be convex analysis or nonlinear optimization.
-Maybe I push python code like figure used in some pdf.
+Maybe I push python codes like algorisms and figures used in some explanations.

 ## LaTeX Coding Environment
 I pretended this below article; this title means preparing the best LaTeX environment with VSCode.